-Stellanttis has partnered with the Taiwanese electronics giant Foxconn to create Mobile Drive through which both the companies will collaborate on infotainment and in-vehicle connectivity offerings.
-Both the companies have admitted “accelerating development timelines to bring innovative in-vehicle user experiences enabled by advanced consumer electronics, HMI interfaces, and services that will exceed customer expectations”.
+Stellanttis has partnered with the Taiwanese electronics giant Foxconn to create Mobile Drive, through which both the companies will collaborate on infotainment and in-vehicle connectivity offerings.
+Both the companies have admitted to “accelerating development timelines to bring innovative in-vehicle user experiences enabled by advanced consumer electronics, HMI interfaces, and services that will exceed customer expectations”.

 It has been only a hundred days since the company Stellantis was formed due to the merger of PSA Group and FCA.
 The CEO of the newly formed company Carlos Tavares, that “the vehicles of the future will be increasingly software-driven and software-defined.”